-Most of us assume that as shag rugs have a lot of fluff to them, we shouldn’t vacuum as it might damage the rugs.
-This is not true at all.
+Most of us assume that as shag rugs have a lot of fluff, we shouldn’t vacuum as it might damage the rug.
+It is not true at all.

 Think about it, dust gatherers in textured places.
-The fluffier a rug is, the more likely for it to gather dirt and mud.
-This is why you need to vacuum your shag rugs at least once a week.
+The fluffier a rug is, the more likely it for it to gather dirt and mud.
+It is why you need to vacuum your shag rugs at least once a week.

 To vacuum your shag rug, use the highest settings on the vacuum cleaner.
 As shag rugs have a lot of fibers, you need extra air pressure to suck up all the dirt from them.

-If you have pets, it is wiser to buy a portable vacuum cleaner so that you can give your rugs a light cleaning every time they make it dirty.
+If you have pets, it is wiser to buy a portable vacuum cleaner so that you can give your rugs a light cleaning every time they make them dirty.

 Tips: Turn the rug face down if you do not want to damage the fibers.
 It is highly recommended for delicate or fluffier rugs.